 • All speaking engagements attended by stormwater staff are focused on explaining water quality, including TMDLs, as well as Harrisonburg's role in meeting the Chesapeake Bay TMDL.
-Staff attended 2 educational events and reached an audience of approximately 72 participants.
+Staff attended 6 educational events and reached an audience of approximately 101 participants.
+Additionally, staff gave a virtual presentation at the 2021 Governor's Environmental Excellence Awards Ceremony that reached an unknown number of people.
 These speaking engagements do not include Blacks Run Clean Up Day, Middle School Watershed Field Trips, or the annual rain barrel workshop as these events are counted as Public Involvement Activities.
-Our traditional reach through speaking engagements was partially reduced this permit year due to COVID-19 restrictions that limited in-person meetings as well as school closures.
+Our traditional reach through speaking engagements was partially reduced this permit year due to COVID-19 restrictions that limited in-person meetings as well as school gatherings.